RodZill4/material-maker/material_maker/doc/node_transform_tiler_advanced.rst

 * The *Translate X* and *Translate Y* input maps are used to offset each instance.
 * The *Rotate* input map is used to rotate each instance.
 * The *Scale X* and *Scale Y* input maps are used to scale each instance.
+* *Variations*: if checked, the node will tile different variations of its input (i.e. roll a different seed for each instance)

 The **Remap** node can be used to generate input maps (*Translate X*, *Translate Y*, *Rotate*, *Scale X* and *Scale Y*) easily.
 It takes a greyscale image as input and defines the